kutyepov/eslint-plugin-no-style-import/README.md

 # eslint-plugin-no-style-import

-Plugin that to prevent import of stylesheets in components.
+Plugin to prevent import of stylesheets in components.

 ## Installation